 “We televise the meeting and use Poll Everywhere to let people participate from home,” said Schooler.
 “It’s a powerful application for getting people involved.”
 Whether you’re running the city of Austin, or just trying to involve remote employees during a meeting, interactive questions are a great way to engage a mixed audience.

-Everyone has an equal opportunity to contribute.
-Whether they’re on-site or remote they can share the excitement as responses roll in.
+With Poll Everywhere, everyone on the team has an equal opportunity to contribute, no matter where they’re joining the remote meeting from.
+Display activities on your screen and share the excitement as responses roll in.

 3. Rethink word clouds as a way to quickly survey the entire audience